tlug/tlug.jp/README.md

 You can then push your source and build branches with `git push --all`.
 (Consider adding `--dry-run` to test this.)

-If you're doing staging deployments of the "master" shared repo,
-<https://github.com/tlug/tlug.jp>, please ensure you co-ordinate with
-the other developers using that repo, since everyone will be sharing that `gh-pages` branch.
+If you're doing staging deployments of the [master repo], please ensure you co-ordinate with the other developers using that repo, since everyone will be sharing that `gh-pages` branch.
 It's usually better to do staging deployments using your own fork repo.

 #### GitHub Pages Deployment

 <https://tlug.github.io/tlug.jp/> is a deployment of the `gh-pages`
-branch from the <https://github.com/tlug/tlug.jp> repo, and is updated automatically with new pushes to that branch.
+branch from the [master repo], and is updated automatically with new pushes to that branch.

 Anybody with a fork of the repo can also deploy to GitHub pages in the same way; see the [GitHub Pages] documentation for details.